drseg/swift-fsm/README.md

 #### Actions and Concurrency

-Currently, in order to work reasonably in a SwiftUI world, the FSM runs its critical loops on the Main Actor, and expects that the actions you give it to perform will do so as well.
+Currently, in order to work reasonably in a SwiftUI world, the FSM runs its critical loops on the Main Actor, and expects that the actions you pass it will do so as well.
 Internally, the method `handleEvent` and all actions are therefore annotated `@MainActor`.

 There are two versions of `handleEvent`, the first as shown above and in all the examples, and the second named `handleEventAsync` which must be called with `await`.